Qovery/documentation/website/guides/tutorial/gitops-with-qovery.md

 This way, all the changes will be done via the Terraform configuration.

+### How to "GitOpsify" an existing Qovery configuration?

+To make your existing configuration GitOps compatible, you can follow these steps:

+1. Export your existing Qovery configuration with the [Terraform exporter][docs.using-qovery.configuration.environment#terraform-exporter].
+2. Edit your exported Terraform configuration.
+3. Test the Terraform configuration locally.
+4. Push the Terraform configuration to a Git repository.

 ### How to see configuration drifts?

 Terraform helps to detect drifts between the desired state and the actual state.
 When you will create a Pull Request, the GitHub Actions workflow will run the Terraform plan and post the output in the PR comments.
 So you can review the changes before merging the PR.